BANGAUTOGLASS

 Many comprehensive auto insurance policies cover glass damage, and in some cases, the coverage applies with no deductible — but this varies significantly by policy, carrier, and state.
 It's worth reviewing your coverage before assuming you'll be paying the full cost yourself.

 If you haven't started the claims process yet, Bang AutoGlass can assist you in understanding the steps and getting the process moving.
-We don't file the claim on your behalf — that's between you and your insurance carrier — but we can help you understand what information you'll need and how to work through it efficiently so the process doesn't delay getting your BRZ back in shape.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Getting Your BRZ's Rear Window Replaced the Right Way